 - User login from a disabled account

-Salesforce’s real-time event monitoring capabilities let you subscribe to an up-to-date stream of data on platform activity across your entire Salesforce environment.
-With Datadog’s new integration, aggregate all of your Salesforce logs to get deep insight into user activity, API usage, and potential threats or vulnerabilities, and correlate that data with telemetry from more than 450 other technologies.
+Salesforce’s ELF API and real-time event monitoring capabilities let you access a broad swath of log reporting data on platform activity across your entire Salesforce environment.
+With Datadog’s new integration, you can aggregate all of your Salesforce logs to get deep insight into user activity, API usage, and potential threats or vulnerabilities, and correlate that data with telemetry from more than 600 other technologies.
 If you’re already signed up with Datadog, you can connect your Salesforce org today.
 Or, sign up for your 14-day free trial.